 Talent continues to lance the right auricle until stomach vasculature turns white.

 Lance the left heart auricle [1].
 Increase the flow rate of the pump to 10 milliliters per minute [2].
-Using a transfer pipette, rinse the coelomic cavity in perfusion media [3-TXT].
-Keep the needle in place until the perfusate from the auricles, and the lungs appear clear [4].
+Using a transfer pipette, rinse the coelomic cavity in perfusion media.
+The organs may shift during rinsing.
+Gently shift them to maintain visibility of the stomach and lung.
+[3-TXT].
+To help visualize the perfusate flowing out of the heart the auricles may be further reduced. (extra shot) Keep the needle in place until the stomach vasculature and lungs have blanched and the perfusate flowing form the heart appears clear.
+[4].

 Talent pokes a hole through the left auricle.